Social selling. It’s a term that divides opinion within the sales world.

-As well as hearing from a number of experts within the field we’ll provide you with plenty of tips that you can enact immediately to increase your pipeline and close more deals more efficiently.
+As well as hearing from a number of experts within the field, we’ll provide you with tips that you can enact immediately to increase your pipeline and close more deals more efficiently.

 Social selling is about using social media to build a brand that customers and peers alike, grow to trust and respect.
 From a sales viewpoint, the result may be the opportunity to talk business with a new or existing customer. – Lewi Watkins, Global Social Selling Lead at Sage

 And the data shows that social selling is only growing in importance.